kiranaradhya-git/aws-engagement-ready-infra-ws-main/README.md

 # Hands-On Terraform

-This repo contains the Terraform Code used in the ROI Training Course: Infrastructure Workshop.
+This repo contains the Terraform Code - Infrastructure Workshop.

 There are code samples for AWS.